uranusjr/molt/design/lock-file.md

 graph, it is usually what tools want to do anyway (to order the packages for installation).

+#### Out-of-line hash definition

+Unlike Pipfile.lock the hashes are defined in their own mapping, instead of embedded inside `dependencies`.
+This decision is made to improve readability since both the list of hashes and hashes themselves are not usually consumable for humans, and tend to be quite long, making the dependency list difficult to read on smaller screens.

 ## How Molt specifies Python packages